If you begin to feel breathless with MND or have trouble sleeping, breathing therapies and ventilation support are available.

-Find out more about ventilation withdrawal in information sheet 8C - Withdrawal of ventilation or see End of life: a guide for people with motor neurone disease.
+Find out more about ventilation withdrawal in information sheet 8C - Withdrawal of ventilation or see our guide for people with MND on End of life.
 Please note both resources include detailed content about end of life decisions, death and dying.

 You can record your wishes about future care, in case you become unable to make decisions or communicate for any reason.
 For guidance on planning ahead, see the following information sheet 14A – Advance Decision to Refuse Treatment.

-When ready, you may find our other resources on planning ahead helpful, see our information for people with or affected by MND.
+When ready, you may find our other resources on Planning ahead helpful, see Information for people with or affected by MND.